Well the First International Townscape Challenge is finished.

 Merijn's ruined tower

 Bodvoc was done first, you can see more about his excellent towerhouse here.
-Merijn also beat me to it, and his excellent ruined version of the tower is detailed here
+Merijn also beat me to it, and his excellent ruined version of the tower is detailed here.

+I spent the last few hours of August 31st painting in the windows of the Tavern, so now it's at least tabletop ready.
+I'll admit that I still have things to do before I'm really happy with the Tavern, but I was thinking a week ago that I'd have nothing more than an unpainted foam board box.
 This has been a learning experience as well as just producing some terrain in a friendly competition.
 It's the first time I've mocked up a build prior to making the model, this certainly helped me get the proportions right.
 The upper windows were a new technique too, and I'm very pleased with the results.
 I'll be looking out for different sizes of mesh to make more of these in the future.

 I made the decision to dig out my airbrush for the undercoat, a wise decision, given the size of the build.
 I've never really got the hang of using an airbrush, I got it to paint the terrain when Deadzone was first released, and struggled to get a result I was happy with, so it got packed away.